Oceania Sirena deck plans

-Oceania Sirena deck plan review at CruiseMapper provides newest cruise deck plans (floor layouts of the vessel) extracted from the officially issued by Oceania Cruises deckplan pdf (printable version).
+Oceania Sirena deck plan review at CruiseMapper provides newest cruise deck plans (2020-2021-2022 valid floor layouts of the vessel) extracted from the officially issued by Oceania Cruises deckplan pdf (printable version).

 Each of the Oceania Sirena cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Oceania Sirena staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

 Oceania Sirena (built 1999, acquired in 2016, last refurbished in 2016, OceaniaNEXT refurbishment 2019 May) is one of all eight R-class and the newest member of the Oceania cruise fleet.
 The vessel was built for the Renaissance Cruises line under the name "R Four".
 As one of the R-class cruise vessels, Sirena is sister by design to Pacific Princess, the Azamara Club Cruises ships Journey, Quest, Pursuit, and also the fleet mates (Oceania ships) Insignia, Nautica and Regatta.
 Until 2016, the ship was part of Princess Cruises fleet operating as "Ocean Princess".

 MS Sirena cruise ship deck plan has a total of 342 staterooms for 684 passengers (max capacity is 800 guests), served by 400 crew/staff.
 The ship has 9 passenger decks, 4 restaurants, 11 lounges and bars, 1 pool, 3 jacuzzies (1 Spa), 4 elevators, no self-service laundry facilities (laundromats).